 - 1 teaspoon ground black pepper

 - Marinate the chicken: Place the chicken in a large Ziplock bag or baking dish.
-Add the olive oil, honey (or maple), lemon juice, cumin, smoked paprika, cinnamon, ginger, oregano, turmeric, cayenne, kosher salt, & ground black pepper.
+Add the olive oil, honey (or maple), lemon juice, garlic, cumin, smoked paprika, cinnamon, ginger, oregano, turmeric, cayenne, kosher salt, & ground black pepper.
 Toss to combine, coating the chicken evenly in the shawarma marinade.
 Marinate in the refrigerator for at least 2 hours, or up to 3 days.

 - Preheat the oven to 425 degrees F, arranging the oven racks such that one is in the center of the oven & one is 4-6 inches under the broiler.
 Line a baking sheet with foil for easy clean up & set aside.

 - Roast the chicken shawarma: Transfer the chicken to the prepared baking sheet, shaking off any excess marinade.
 Bake on the center rack for 15-18 minutes, depending on the thickness of your chicken thighs.
 The chicken should be nearly cooked through.
 Remove the chicken from the oven, meanwhile preheat the broiler.
 As the broiler preheats, thinly slice the chicken.
 Transfer the sliced chicken back onto the baking sheet.
 Place the baking sheet under the broiler.
 Broil 4-5 minutes, turning the pan halfway through, until the chicken shawarma is browned & caramelized.